gcallah/BookReviews/mcpherson.md

 doing so, since touching on such a divisive topic might have distracted from his overall thesis.

+Now no book can possibly deal with every person who has ever written anything on a topic related to its subject.
+Many book reviews seem to gripe that the book under review does not mention some of the reviewer's favorite thinkers.
 But who am I not flout this tradition?
-To do sell wood beef, to fail to recognize my limits
+To do so would be to fail to recognize my limits: so here goes.

-Now no book can possibly deal with every person who has ever written anything on a topic related to its subject.
-I may be guilty here of simply griping that this book does not mention some of my favorite thinkers, but I will take that risk, and plunge ahead.

-"The politics of imperfection" but no Oakeshott.
+A book touting "the politics of imperfection" might benefit from citing Michael Oakeshott's famous critique of the politics of perfection.
+And one arguing that utopians are at war with reality would find useful support for that claim in the work of Eric Voegelin.

-I also think that McPherson's work could benefit from referencing the work of Iain McGilchrist on the differences between right-hemisphere and left-hemisphere thinking, which map quite nicely onto McPherson's differentiation of the appreciative view and the controlling view.
+I also think that McPherson's work could usefully employ the work of Iain McGilchrist on the differences between right-hemisphere and left-hemisphere thinking, which map quite nicely onto McPherson's differentiation of the appreciative view and the controlling view.